maxmueller7/maxmueller.miami/README.md

 Hi, I'm Max.
 I hope you enjoyed my site.
 Let's get a few things out of the way first:

-1. This is my site's readme, I will write silly things like this list. 😵‍💫
-2. I'm a Full-Stack Software Engineer and love building software.
+1. I'm a Full-Stack Software Engineer and love building software.
-3. I have a cat.
+2. I have a cat.
 He occasionally writes code by jumping on the keyboard, but his PR's always get declined. 😥
-4. You can contact me at [hello@maxmueller.miami](mailto:hello@maxmueller.miami).
+3. You can contact me at [hello@maxmueller.miami](mailto:hello@maxmueller.miami).
-5. Flags are cool, so if Vexillology peaked your interest, look into joining [NAVA](https://www.nava.org).
+4. Flags are cool, so if Vexillology peaked your interest, look into joining [NAVA](https://www.nava.org).
-6. Fun fact: I hold 3 citizenships: 🇦🇷🇺🇸🇵🇱
+5. Fun fact: I hold 3 citizenships: 🇦🇷🇺🇸🇵🇱
-7. My favorite flag is [Zaire's Flag](https://www.crwflags.com/fotw/images/c/cd-zaire.gif)
+6. Fun fact #2: My favorite flag is [Zaire's Flag](https://www.crwflags.com/fotw/images/c/cd-zaire.gif)

 # About you.